bimdata/documentation-old/doc_sphinx/tutorials/2_app_choice.rst

 -------------

-Chose this way if your backend application is bound with Users credentials, and you will need to share your app data with another app => `Create a backend app`_
+Chose this way if your backend application is bound with Users credentials, or if your users will be able to share your app's data with another app.

+=> `Create a backend app`_